syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Opening the Existing Excel Workbook
+## Opening an existing Excel Workbook

 The Excel Workbook can be opened in SfSpreadsheet using the `Open` method in various ways,